 Employee and Labor Relations

 Below are some of the core services provided by Employee and Labor Relations.
-Click the title of the service to read more about how an Employee or Labor Relations Consultant can assist you or your team.
+Click the title of the service to read more about how an Employee or Labor Relations Senior Representative can assist you or your team.

-- Discrimination/Harassment Complaint Form – Use this form to formally file a workplace discrimination or harassment complaint.
+- Workplace Complaint Form – use this form to formally file a workplace complaint

-Employee and Labor Relations Consultants collaborate with human resource professionals to administer and interpret various collective bargaining agreements to ensure integration and consistency across the university, facilitate problem resolution to mitigate risk and work to enhance labor and management relationships.
+Employee and Labor Relations Senior Representatives collaborate with human resource professionals to administer and interpret various collective bargaining agreements to ensure integration and consistency across the university, facilitate problem resolution to mitigate risk and work to enhance labor and management relationships.

 Visit Labor Relations for additional information, collective bargaining agreements and other resources.